 How do you create this same feeling of unyielding loyalty and love for one’s nation when your best players could be leaving the country before they even hit puberty?
 Simple, you put them through a formalized youth development program that focuses as much on national identity as it does on the best way to receive a pass under pressure or how to lead a teammate into space.
 This way, even if a player leaves in his teenage years he will have not only received an education in technical and tactical schooling, but an education on what it means to be a part of one of the best footballing traditions in the world.
 It’s a crash course on what it means to be a Uruguayan football player, and it’s an education Tabárez and Uruguay hope will pay for itself in the long run.

 Uruguay finished second in the 2013 under-20 World Cup, with three of the standout players from that team already graduating to the senior squad.
-José Giménez, the 20-year-old centre-back for Atlético Madrid has been learning from fellow countryman and teammate Diego Godín on how to be a dominant defender, something Giménez seems naturally predisposed to.
+José Giménez, the 22-year-old centre-back for Atlético Madrid has been learning from fellow countryman and team-mate Diego Godín on how to be a dominant defender, something Giménez seems naturally predisposed to.
 He has shown a remarkable maturity and composure for someone so young in such a mentally demanding position and there were even calls for him to start in the World Cup after he impressed in qualifiers.
-Tabárez refused that temptation over the summer, but with him and Godín getting a lot of games together at Atleti, it wouldn’t be surprising to see the pair start in the heart of Uruguay’s defence for the Copa.
+Tabárez refused that temptation over the summer, but with him and Godín getting a lot of games together at Atleti, the future is bright.

 The last of the major standouts of that under-20 team is Giorgian De Arrascaeta.
 To tread lightly into the dangerous world of hyperbole for a moment, De Arrascaeta is something of a Uruguayan Iniesta; he has an uncanny ability to be able to receive a pass, turn, and blow past a defender all in one swift motion and the ball never seems to want to be too far from his delicate touch.
 He’s a natural at running at defenders and opening up defences with one flick of his boot, and true to the Uruguayan spirit, works hard defensively.